yezyilomo/django-restql/README.md

     serializer_class = UserSerializer
 ```

-A regular request returns all fields specified on DRF serializer, in fact **django-restql** doesn't handle this request at all:
+A regular request returns all fields as specified on DRF serializer, in fact **django-restql** doesn't handle this request at all:

 `GET /users`